wandb/docs/docs/guides/hosting/how-to-guides/operator.md

 Operator for self-managed W&B Server deployments is in private preview.
 Reach out to [Customer Support](mailto:support@wandb.com) or your W&B team if you have any questions.
 :::

-## Pre-baked in Cloud Terraform Modules
+## Pre-baked in Cloud Terraform modules

 The W&B Kubernetes Operator is pre-baked with the official W&B cloud-specific Terraform Modules with the following versions: